Sigma model renormalisation group flows, singularities and some remarks on cosmology

-It is widely accepted that the universe has a small positive, but not vanishing, cosmological constant, $\Lambda\sim 10^{-123} l^{-2}_{\mathrm{Pl}}$, that drives its expansion and there are recent suggestions that this may have not been constant throughout the lifetime of the universe.
-The difficulty of incorporating such a small cosmological constant in field theory and a cosmological constant in string theory, is well documented, for string theory see the proposals of e.g. \cite{KKLT} and \cite{Obied}.
-Here, making the hypothesis that the universe satisfies an RG flow equation as in (\ref{fl1}), we shall demonstrate that spacetimes with a positive cosmological constant can be incorporated in a string theory setting.
-We shall achieved this by utilising the properties of the Ricci solitons that are solutions to the sigma model RG flow.
-In particular, we shall show that de-Sitter space is such a solution.
-Moreover, as Ricci solitons can model the geometry of the spacetime near certain RG flow singularities and these singularities can occur at different regions of the spacetime, we shall hypothesise that potentially different cosmological constants can occur at different epochs.
+Here, we point out that spacetimes with non-vanishing positive cosmological constant can emerge as solutions of the RG flow equation (\ref{fl1}).
+Therefore, under the hypothesis that the universe satisfies an RG flow equation as in (\ref{fl1}), spacetimes with a positive cosmological constant can be incorporated in a string theory-like setting.
+We shall achieve this by utilising the properties of the Ricci solitons that are solutions to the sigma model RG flow.
+In particular, we shall show that de-Sitter space is such a solution of (\ref{fl1}).
+This is the case even though (\ref{fl1}) does not exhibit a cosmological constant and the de-Sitter space does.
+Moreover, as Ricci solitons can model the geometry of the spacetime near certain RG flow singularities\footnote{RG flow singularities should not be confused with spacetime singularities.
+Although both lead to a singular spacetime their origin and the mechanism of formation are very different.} and these singularities can occur at different regions of the spacetime, we shall hypothesise that potentially different cosmological constants can occur at different epochs.